 All records submitted for a student's file become the property of Galveston College and a part of the student's permanent record.
 High school transcripts, transcripts from this and other colleges, test scores, immunization records and other similar documents are not duplicated for any reason to any person and/or institution, including the student.

 Application Submission

-Guidelines for application to the Nursing Program are available in the Nursing Department and online at http://www.gc.edu.
+Guidelines for application to the Nursing Program will be available in the Nursing Department and online during the application time period.

 STATE BOARD REQUIREMENTS